Gatsby Without the 'E': Crafting Lipograms with LLMs: Generation Approaches

-To enhance performance on the paraphrasing task, we fine-tuned our model using the PAWS~\citep{zhang2019paws} dataset, which provides pairs of original and paraphrased texts.
+\paragraph{Fine tuning for Paraphrasing:} To enhance performance on the paraphrasing task, we fine-tuned our model using the PAWS~\citep{zhang2019paws} dataset, which provides pairs of original and paraphrased texts.
 For fine-tuning the Llama2 model, we utilized QLoRA~\cite{dettmers2024qlora} with 4-bit quantization and the SFTTrainer framework.
-The quantization helped in making it possible to run on smaller GPUs without sacrificing performance.
-For T5, the loss function was modified to include penalties for generating words with the letter `e' (Loss\textsubscript{E}) and for maintaining high semantic similarity to the original text (Loss\textsubscript{Sim}):
+For T5, the loss function was modified to include penalties for generating words with the letter `e' and for maintaining high semantic similarity to the original text.